Tufts students are diverse in more ways than one.

 Religious and Spiritual Diversity

 Goddard Chapel is the second oldest building on the Medford/Somerville campus, and welcomes community members regularly for concerts, group meetings, meditations, worship services, and drop-in conversations.
-The Interfaith Center was completed in 2007 and designed to be a multi-use space for many religious and philosophical gatherings; it hosts events, prayer services, group meetings, and dinners.
+The Interfaith Center is designed to be a multi-use space for many religious and philosophical gatherings; it hosts events, prayer services, group meetings, and dinners.
 The Granoff Family Hillel Center is an active gathering space to explore Jewish identity, observe holidays, and develop educational initiatives.
-Off campus, the Medford/Somerville area is home to a number of religious communities.
 There are also dedicated prayer spaces on our campuses, which you can read more about here.
+Off campus, the greater Boston area is home to a number of religious communities.

 Tufts faculty in the Department of Religion are specialists and researchers in Buddhism, Hinduism, Jainism, Christianity, Islam, and African Diasporic religions.
 The Judaic Studies major and minor combine the study of the Hebrew language and the religious texts and practices, culture, and history of the Jewish people.